hrishim/llvl_prog1_book/src/c_exercises.md

 The objective of this exercise is to count the number of 1s in the binary representation of an integer.

-File to be used for this exercise is : exercises/c_functions/count_leading_zeros.c.
-This file provides following skeleton.
+The file to be used for this exercise is : exercises/c_functions/count_leading_zeros.c.
+It provides the skeleton code shown below.
 You will have to add code to count the number of leading zeros in variable 'integer_value' and place the result in variable 'count'.

 ```c